bryan0x17/CPRG352-final-project/README.md

 ## Running the app

 To run the app as is, download it to your local machine and run the sql file found in the database package within your local MariaDB client.
-Once the database has been created, open the project and run it from Netbeans.
+Add your own email and password to the web.xml.
+Open the project and run it from Netbeans.

 ## References